wpted/MyOwnRedis/README.md

 - version: the server's version.
 - proto: the highest supported version of the RESP protocol.

+For example, if we were to send `PING` to the server from the client side, `PING` has to be encoded into

+> `*1\r\n\$4\r\nPING\r\n`
+> -
+> - '*' Means that we received an array.
+> - 1 stands for the size of the array.
+> - \r\n (CRLF) is the terminator of each part in RESP.
+> - The backslash before $4 is the escape character for the $ sign.
+> - $4 tells you that the following is a bulk string type of four characters long.
+> - PING is the string itself.

+> - `+PONG` should be the string the PING command returned.
+The plus sign tells you that it's a simple string type.

 ## Idea
+1. Be a copy cat.
+Translate the first version of Redis ( written in TCL ) to Go.
+Understand how redis is designed.
-1. Initiate a tcp server that receives data frames from any client.
+2. Initiate a tcp server that receives data frames from any client.
-2. Decode the client payload using RESP, return error message if payload is not a valid RESP.
+3. Decode the client payload using RESP, return error message if payload is not a valid RESP.
-3. Depending on the command, check which corresponding action to perform.
+4. Depending on the command, check which corresponding action to perform.
-4. Send data back to the client.
+5. Send data back to the client.

 ## Steps